Turmeric vs. Charcoal: Which Skincare Hero Does Your Skin Need?

 Sensitive Skin

-Best approach: Turmeric only.
-Its anti-inflammatory properties actually calm sensitive skin rather than irritating it.
-Avoid charcoal—it can be too harsh for reactive skin types.
+Best approach: turmeric only.
+Its calming properties actually soothe sensitive skin rather than irritating it.
+Avoid charcoal — it can be too harsh for easily bothered skin.

 Acne-Prone Skin

-Best approach: Use both strategically.
+Best approach: use both wisely.
 Charcoal helps unclog pores and reduce active breakouts.
-Turmeric reduces inflammation and fades the dark marks left behind after acne heals.
+Turmeric reduces redness and fades the dark marks left behind.
+See our acne-prone skin guide for details.

 Who Benefits Most from Each Ingredient